Witchtrap

 Witchtrap (also known as The Presence) is a 1989 American supernatural horror film written and directed by Kevin S. Tenney and starring James W. Quinn, Kathleen Bailey, and Linnea Quigley.
 The film follows a team of parapsychologists who attempt to exorcise a haunted inn with the help of a device designed to lure in and trap evil spirits.
-Despite the film's title, its central villain is a warlock.
-Witchtrap was released direct-to-video.
+The central villain is a male witch, also known as a warlock.
+Witchtrap was released direct to video.